amc-corey-cox/BDC_Dashboard/README.md

 **Ensure all prior setup is complete before continuing**

-To prepare the project for deployment, run the following commands:
+To prepare the project for deployment, run the following commands in the `api` directory:

 ```
 python manage.py collectstatic --noinput